N4SJAMK/teamboard/README.md

 ```
-npm start &&
+npm start &
 ```

-We are starting up service as background process (&&) , so you are able to use same console session to start another services.
+We are starting up service as background process (&) [read more](http://stackoverflow.com/questions/4797050/how-to-run-process-as-background-and-never-die) , so you are able to use same console session to start another services.
 So you shoudl now do same process with another service component! .
 It would be more conviniet to run all services in own consoles.